solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

    ![Seeded database.](media/seeded-database.png)

+   - Using MySQL Workbench, verify the tables have the seed data.

 7. Navigate back to the web app and enter a sample order.

    ![](media/sample-order.png)

-8. Verify the order was saved to the Flexible Server database.
+8. Using MySQL Workbench, verify the order was saved to the Flexible Server database.

    ![](media/verify-order-data.png)